 Day 7-8.
 White-masked Antbird quest.

 Other birds possible here are the newly described Ancient Antwren and Allpahuayo Antbird (the latter an undescribed subspecies) as well as many of other birds such as Black-faced Hawk, Buckley's Forest Falcon, Chestnut-headed and Black-banded Crakes, Festive Parrot, Long tailed Potoo, Pavonine Quetzal, White-eared and White-chinned Jacamars, Rufous-necked Puffbird (very rarely seen), Brown and Rufous-capped Nunlets, Chestnut and Cream-colored Woodpeckers, Black-banded and Striped Woodcreepers, Orange-fronted Plushcrown, Point-tailed Palmcreeper, Black Bushbird, Black, Blackish, Black-tailed, Yellow-browed and Black-chinned Antbirds, White-shouldered and Dot-backed Antbirds, Spotted Antpitta Yellow-crowned Elaenia, Cinnamon Tyrant-Manakin, Citron-bellied and Cinnamon Attilas, Pompadour and Plum-throated Cotingas and many others.
-Camping or basic hostel in Borja.
+Hotel in Saramiriza

 Day 9.
 Birding river island specialists

-We shall transfer to Saramiriza.
-En route we will check out some river islands if time permits.
+We will check out some river islands.
 The species here include Festive Parrot, Olive-spotted Hummingbird, Lesser Hornero, Dark-breasted, Plain-crowned, White-bellied and Parker's Spinetails, Castenau's Antshrike, Black & White Antbird, Mottle-backed Elaenia, River Tyrannulet, Lesser Wagtail-Tyrant, Riverside Tyrant, Orange-headed Tanager and Pearly-breasted Conebill.
+Recently Cocha Antshrike has been found in a small lagoon inside a river island.
 Night in a basic hostel in Saramiriza.
-Cold beers!